 - Military beneficiaries who were arbitrarily paid while others were not.

 Prudential and other insurance companies often try to “wear down” policyholders like you in the hope that you will give up rather than fight for your benefits.
-If Prudential has tried one or more of these tactics on you, they make be trying to fraudulently deny your insurance claim:
+If Prudential has tried one or more of these tactics on you, they may be trying to fraudulently deny your insurance claim:

-- Repeatedly making burdensome requests for more and more documentation, which often duplicates documentation already you already submitted;
+- Repeatedly making burdensome requests for more and more documentation, which often duplicates documentation you already submitted;

 - Downplaying medical evidence – including objective and subjective data – which supports the disability or entitlement to insurance benefits;